This post may contain affiliate links.

 - This recipe has very little prep time, using pantry ingredients and a can of pumpkin, plus you don’t need a mixer to make it.

-- It’s perfect for serving for breakfast, as a snack, or even as dessert.
+- Quick breads like this and Cranberry Orange Quick Bread are perfect for serving for breakfast, as a snack, or even as dessert.
 Plus, it makes a scrumptious gift, and your friends will love you for it!

 - All-Purpose Flour